MemberPress Integration

 Most membership platforms look to automatically generate a password and send this to the customer via email, however MemberPress API integration doesn’t support this and the customer will need to ‘reset’ their password.

-To work around this limitation, we trigger the welcome email from MemberPress AND also a password reset email directly from your WordPress site.
+To work around this limitation, we recommend triggering the welcome email from MemberPress AND also a password reset email directly from your WordPress site.
 This means your customer will get their welcome email from MemberPress AND a password reset link which lets them go through and set their password.

 If you’re wanting to include a link to your password reset page then it will typically look like this: www.yourwebsite.com/wp-login.php?action=lostpassword